 So now you know what look you want to achieve, it’s no surprise that you may need some tips to help with styling.
 Check out our top three tips to use when creating afro styles.

 1. Afro Styling Techniques

 There’s more than one way to create an afro hairstyle.
-Some naturals prefer using braids, twists, bantu knots or banding hair to create their ‘fro.
-On the other hand many choose to pick and pick with an afro pick until they get their desired look.
+For instance, some naturalistas prefer using braids, twists, Bantu knots, or banding hair (more on this below) to create their ‘fro.
+However, many choose to pick with an afro pick until they get their desired look.

 2. Styling Products

-Listen up ladies, humidity fighting products are key.
-Here’s why: If you choose to wear your hair into a big fluffy afro let’s say on a hot and humid day, the moisture in the air will cause the hair to swell, creating shrinkage.
-If you want your afro to flourish throughout the day, opt for using some serum before styling your hair.
-You can also prep your hair during your wash routine by using a system like Dove Nutritive Solutions Anti-Frizz Oil Therapy Shampoo and Dove Nutritive Solutions Anti-Frizz Oil Therapy Conditioner to keep any unwanted frizz at bay.
+You can also prep your hair during your wash routine by using a system like Dove Nutritive Solutions Anti-Frizz Oil Therapy Shampoo and Dove Nutritive Solutions Anti-Frizz Oil Therapy Conditioner to keep unwanted frizz at bay.

-If your goal is to create an afro with a straighter finish, opt for using a blowdryer.
+If your goal is to create an afro-shaped ‘do with a straighter finish, opt for using a blow dryer.
 Prep hair with TRESemmé Thermal Creations Heat Tamer Spray, then blow-dry until you get your desired length and shape.
-If carrying out this process on freshly washed hair, apply Suave Professionals Keratin Infusion Heat Defense Leave-in Conditioner to your hair to protect hair from heat.
+If carrying out this process on freshly washed hair, apply Emerge My Mane BFF Leave-in Conditioner to further smooth and eliminate frizz before straightening.

 Keep these tips in mind when caring for your afro hairstyle and you’ll be able to go for any look in feel inspired to create!